 Data flow analysis tracks personal data movement within the app and to external services to verify compliance with disclosure and consent requirements.

-Encryption testing confirms appropriate protection for personal data in transit and at rest across all app features and data storage.
+Encryption testing confirms appropriate protection for personal data in transit and at rest across all app features and data storage, fitting into a broader GDPR compliance implementation timeline that covers assessment, rollout, and validation.

 API security testing verifies secure communication with backend services and appropriate authentication and authorization controls.

-Third-party integration testing ensures external SDKs and services comply with privacy requirements and don't introduce unauthorized data processing.
+Third-party integration testing ensures external SDKs and services comply with privacy requirements and don't introduce unauthorized data processing, feeding into metrics that can be tracked in a centralized GDPR compliance monitoring dashboard.

 User Experience Testing